You may enter information in more than one field.

 Fiona Elisabeth MCCORMACK Senior Lecturer, Anthropology, School of Social Sciences at University of Waikato, New Zealand Administrative areas: Hawaii, New Zealand Places: Polynesia Keywords: Class, Conflict, Customary Law, Economic Anthropology, Economy and Finance, Environment, Fisheries, Globalization, Governance, Indigenous Politics

-Diego MUÑOZ Postdoctoral Fellow, CREDO - Centre de Recherche et de Documentation sur l'Océanie, France Administrative areas: Rapanui - Easter Island (Chile), French Polynesia Places: Polynesia, Chili, Rapa Nui (Easter Island) Keywords: Kinship, Land Dispute, Law and Culture, Migration, Regional History, Social Change, Social Organization, Tourism, Cultural Change, Diasporas
+Diego MUÑOZ Postdoctoral Fellow, Ludwig-Maximilians University Munich at Social and Cultural Anthropology, Germany Administrative areas: Rapanui - Easter Island (Chile), French Polynesia Places: Rapa Nui (Easter Island), Polynesia, Chili, French Polynesia, Gambier Islands, Society Islands Keywords: Kinship, Land Dispute, Law and Culture, Migration, Regional History, Social Change, Social Organization, Tourism, Cultural Change, Diasporas

 Franca TAMISARI Associate Professor, Dept. of Humanities at Ca' Foscari University of Vencie, Italy Administrative areas: Australia, Northern Territory (Australia) Places: Australia (area), Arnhem Land, Milingimbi, Galuwin'ku, Ramingining, Gapuwiyak Keywords: Cosmology, Dance, Education, Gender, Indigenous Politics, Kinship, Language, Ceremonial discourse, Tourism, Ritual